KilLo445/DisableSearchBoxSuggestions/README.md

 DSBS is a simple tool that goes into the Windows Registry and disables the search box suggestions, making it so your Start Menu searches **ONLY** Files, Folders, Apps, and Run Commands!
 And if you *really* want to, you can re-enable them.

+Built for Windows 11, untested on Windows 10

 ### Built With